-Among the university’s partners for the Centre for Truth and Reconciliation are the National Association of Friendship Centres, Legacy of Hope Foundation, Canadian Museum for Human Rights, University of British Columbia, Lakehead University, University College of the North, University of Winnipeg, Red River College, Archives Manitoba and St. Boniface University.
+Among the university’s partners for the National Research Centre for Truth and Reconciliation are the National Association of Friendship Centres, Legacy of Hope Foundation, Canadian Museum for Human Rights, University of British Columbia, Lakehead University, University College of the North, University of Winnipeg, Red River College, Archives Manitoba and St. Boniface University.

 The requirement that the TRC establish a National Research Centre is included in the Indian Residential Schools Settlement Agreement of 2007.
 The TRC’s mandate is to inform all Canadians about what happened in the 150-year history of the Residential School system, and to guide and inspire a process of reconciliation and renewed relationships based on mutual understanding and respect.

-The Centre for Truth and Reconciliation will house: thousands of video- and audio-recorded statements that the Commission is gathering from Survivors and others affected by the schools and their legacy; millions of archival documents and photographs it is collecting from the Government of Canada and Canadian church entities; works of art, artifacts and other “expressions of reconciliation” presented at TRC events; and all of the research collected and prepared by the Commission over the life of its mandate.
+The National Research Centre for Truth and Reconciliation will house: thousands of video- and audio-recorded statements that the Commission is gathering from Survivors and others affected by the schools and their legacy; millions of archival documents and photographs it is collecting from the Government of Canada and Canadian church entities; works of art, artifacts and other “expressions of reconciliation” presented at TRC events; and all of the research collected and prepared by the Commission over the life of its mandate.

-The Centre for Truth and Reconciliation will be located on the University of Manitoba campus, though an exact location has not yet been selected.
+The National Research Centre for Truth and Reconciliation will be located on the University of Manitoba campus, though an exact location has not yet been selected.
 But that is for the long term.
 “Today,” Elder and Survivor Florence Paynter said, “is about healing.”